Betac0n/Betac0n/README.md

 # Heya!
-I Abby, an undergraduate Data Science and AI student based in the south west of England.<br><br>I am currently looking for a data science placement!
-If you (or anyone you know) is looking for an undergraduate placement student (anywhere in the world) please message me on my LinkedIn, I would love to have a chat.
+I'm Abby, an undergraduate Data Science and AI student based in the south west of England.

 Have a look at my [Portfolio](https://betac0n.github.io)